TrueConf/Telegram-Bot-for-Control-TrueConf-Server/README.md

 To create a bot:

 1. Open [BotFather](http://t.me/BotFather) and click **Run** or **Start**.
-1. You will see a list of the bot's capabilities.
+1. A list of the bot's commands will appear.
 You will need the `/newbot` command.
 Click on it in the list or send a new message with `/newbot` to the bot.

+> [!TIP]
-> [!TIP] In the future, you can access the list of available commands by using the `Menu` button (mobile version), `/` (desktop version), or simply by typing `/` in the message input field in the chat with BotFather.
+> You can later, you can access the list of available commands by clicking the `Menu` button (mobile version), `/` (desktop version), or simply by typing `/` in the message input field in the chat with BotFather.

-Next, BotFather will prompt you to name the new bot.
+BotFather will then ask you to choose a name for your new bot.
 Come up with a name, for example, `TCS [name_org]`, where `[name_org]` is the name of your organization.

-Now come up with a username for your bot.
+Now, choose a username for your bot.
 The name **must** include the word `bot`, as it is a requirement from Telegram, for example, `tcs_[name_org]_bot`.

 > [!NOTE]
-> Please note that the bot's name and its username are public identifiers that can be used to find it through global search.
+> Please note that the bot's name and its username are public identifiers that can be used to find it via global search.

 In response, you will receive a message containing information about the created bot and an access token for it via HTTP API in the following format: